chaoscreative/pi-timelapse/README.md

 * **camera.py** takes a picture every 6 seconds and saves it as a timestamped .jpg in /buffer.
 It is called once when the Pi is booted and keeps iterating on its own.
 Limits the number of images in /buffer/ by deleting the oldest if there are more than n.
 Doesn't keep any images if they are too dark so only daylight shows in the videos.
 White balance is fixed since auto whitebalance makes the colors go wonky during twilight hours, during storms etc.

 * **tl.py** is called via CRON several times during the day.
 It empties the /tl/ folder, copies the timestamped JPGs from /buffer/ into /tl/, then renames the files to a sequence of numbers.
 Then it uses Gstreamer to weave the images into a movie, which only takes around 30 minutes (on a Pi 2) because Gstreamer is awesome.
-It then copies the movie to an archive folder on NAS and to a remove webserver for viewing.
+It then copies the movie to an archive folder on NAS and to a remote webserver for viewing.

 * **hourly.py** saves an hourly image to a folder on NAS for making into long-term timelapse